General Nondiscrimination Commitment

 Treatment of Students, In General

 It is the policy of Premier Education Group schools that no qualified student with a disability will, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any academic, research, occupational training, housing, health insurance, counseling, financial aid, physical education, recreation, transportation, other extracurricular, or other postsecondary education, aid, benefits, or services.
-It is also our policy that Premier Education Group schools may not, on the basis of disability, exclude any qualified students with disabilities from any course, course of study, or other part of its education program or activity.
+It is also our policy that Premier Education Group schools may not, on the basis of disability, exclude any qualified students with disabilities from any course, a course of study, or other part of its education program or activity.
 In addition, Premier Education Group schools will operate their programs and activities in the most integrated setting appropriate.

 Consistent with its nondiscrimination commitment, Premier Education Group and its schools will provide academic/nonacademic adjustments to qualified individuals with disabilities.